Code of Ethics

 I.S.A.
 S.p.A. does not favor or discriminate against any political or trade union organization.

-The Company refrains from providing any undue contributions in any form to political parties, trade unions, or other social formations, except for specific exceptions and always within the limits of what is allowed by current regulations.
+The Company refrains from providing any undue contribution in any form to parties, trade unions, or other social groups, subject to specific exceptions and in any case always within the limits allowed by current regulations.

-Recipients must refrain from any direct, indirect, or implied pressure towards political representatives or trade union leaders.
+Recipients are required to refrain from any direct, indirect, or claimed pressure on political figures or trade union representatives.

 5.3 Relationships with Clients and Suppliers

-Recipients interact with third parties with courtesy, competence, and professionalism, believing that their conduct directly impacts the company’s image and reputation and, consequently, the achievement of business objectives.
+Recipients interact with third parties with courtesy, competence, and professionalism, in the conviction that the protection of the company’s image and reputation, and consequently the achievement of corporate objectives, depends on their conduct.

-In particular, Recipients must refrain from any unfair or deceptive behavior that could lead clients or suppliers to rely on unfounded facts or circumstances.
+In particular, Recipients must refrain from any form of unfair or deceptive behavior that could induce customers or suppliers to rely on unfounded facts or circumstances.

-Recipients must continuously strive to provide timely and high-quality services to clients, minimizing any form of service disruption or delay to maximize customer satisfaction.
+Recipients are required to commit themselves constantly to offering punctual and high-quality services to customers, seeking to limit any form of poor service or delay in order to maximize customer satisfaction.

-Recipients must take all necessary precautions to ensure that suppliers and clients also adhere to the ethical principles set out in this Code.
+Recipients must implement every possible control to ensure that suppliers and customers are also able to respect the fundamental ethical principles set out in this Code.

 6 INTERNAL CONTROL SYSTEM

-Compliance with the provisions of this Code is entrusted to the prudent, reasonable, and diligent supervision of each Recipient, within their respective roles and functions within the company.
+Compliance with the provisions of this Code is entrusted to the prudent, reasonable, and careful supervision of each of the Recipients, within the scope of their respective roles and functions inside the company.

-All Recipients are encouraged to report to their direct superiors any facts and circumstances potentially conflicting with the principles and provisions of this Code.
+All Recipients are invited to report to their direct superiors any facts and circumstances potentially in conflict with the principles and regulations of this Code.

 The management of I.S.A.
-S.p.A. and the bodies specifically appointed will adopt all necessary measures to put an end to violations, potentially taking disciplinary action in accordance with the law and workers’ rights, including trade union rights.
+S.p.A. and the bodies appointed for this purpose adopt every necessary measure to put an end to violations, being able to resort to any disciplinary measure in compliance with the law and workers’ rights, including trade union rights.

 7 GUIDELINES FOR THE SANCTION SYSTEM

-The internal control system is focused on adopting tools and methodologies aimed at addressing potential business risks, ensuring compliance not only with laws but also with internal provisions and procedures.
+The internal control system is oriented toward the adoption of tools and methodologies aimed at countering potential corporate risks, in order to guarantee compliance not only with the laws but also with internal regulations and procedures.

-In fact, violating the principles established in the Code and the procedures outlined in internal controls undermines the trust relationship between the company and its directors, employees, consultants, collaborators of various kinds, customers, suppliers, and commercial and financial partners.
+In fact, the violation of the principles established in the Code and in the procedures indicated in the internal controls compromises the relationship of trust between the Company and its directors, employees, consultants, collaborators in various capacities, customers, suppliers, commercial and financial partners.

-The effects of violations of the Ethical Code and internal protocols must be considered by all those who, for any reason, have relationships with I.S.A.
+The effects of violations of the Code of Ethics and internal protocols must be taken into consideration by all those who, in any capacity, maintain relations with I.S.A.
 S.p.A.
-Depending on the severity of the conduct involved in illicit activities defined in the Code, I.S.A.
-S.p.A. will promptly take appropriate actions, regardless of whether criminal action is taken by the judicial authorities.
+Depending on the severity of the conduct implemented by the individual involved in one of the illicit activities provided for by the Code, I.S.A.
+S.p.A. will proceed without delay to take appropriate measures, regardless of any criminal prosecution by the judicial authority.

-• Serious breach for employees (workers, office staff, supervisors, and executives), with sanctions applied based on severity, as provided by the applicable National Collective Labor Agreement (verbal warning, written warning, fine of no more than three hours of pay, suspension from work and pay for up to three working days, dismissal for just cause or justified reason); in case of pending criminal action or execution of a personal freedom restriction measure against the employee, disciplinary action may include a suspension from service and pay for the duration of the criminal process or the restrictive measure.
+• A serious breach of contract for employees (blue-collar workers, white-collar workers, supervisors, and executives), with sanctions applied according to severity as provided for by the relevant National Collective Labor Agreement (CCNL) (verbal warning, written warning, fine not exceeding three hours’ pay, suspension from work and pay up to a maximum of three working days, dismissal for just cause or justified motive); in the event of pending criminal proceedings or execution of a restrictive measure of personal liberty issued against the employee, before adopting the disciplinary measure, the sanction of suspension from service and pay may be adopted for the duration corresponding to the outcome of the criminal action or until the end of the duration of the restrictive measure of personal liberty;

-• Just cause for revocation of the mandate to directors.
+• Just cause for revocation of the mandate of directors;

-• Just cause for immediate termination of the contract in the most serious cases for external collaborators and quasi-subordinate workers.
+• Grounds for immediate termination of the relationship, in the most serious cases, for external and quasi-employee collaborators (parasubordinati);

-• Just cause for immediate termination of the contract in the most serious cases for suppliers, contractors, and subcontractors.
+• Grounds for immediate termination of the relationship, in the most serious cases, for suppliers, contractors, and subcontractors.

-The identification and application of sanctions will always consider the general principles of proportionality and adequacy concerning the violation.
+The identification and application of sanctions will always take into account the general principles of proportionality and adequacy with respect to the disputed violation.

-In all these cases, I.S.A.
-S.p.A. also reserves the right to take any actions it deems appropriate to recover damages incurred as a result of behavior that violates the Ethical Code.
+In all the aforementioned hypotheses, I.S.A.
+S.p.A. also reserves the right to exercise all actions it deems appropriate for the compensation of damages suffered as a consequence of the behavior in violation of the Code of Ethics.